2019 Guide to Guatemala - Antigua and Lake Atitlán

 An easy-moderate hike up a volcano depending on your fitness level and the humidity.
 We hired a shuttle through the Tropicana Hostel and went out with a large group.
 It took about half of a day with the round-trip drive from Antigua.

 The day we went, there was cloud cover, so a lot of the views of the neighboring volcanos were obscured for the most part.
 I personally enjoyed the fog in the crater we walked down into and we were eventually able to get a peep of one of the volcanos (and some hot lava!) on our way back down the trail.
-The way back is in the dark, so bring a flashlight!
-You have the option of hiring a horse to carry you on the way up the trail, so there’s horse poop on the trails (hence why the flashlight is so important).
 I recommend bringing water and hiking snacks since it is a half day trip with no stops.

 One really helpful tip we learned shortly after arriving in Guatemala — Make sure to screenshot everything on your phone.
 Directions, addresses, maps, contact information, etc. There is little Wi-Fi available and absolutely zero signal.
 If your Spanish is broken and not entirely conversational, this can be very useful.